alessandrocandolini/stack-templates/README.md

 ⚠️ Tokenless uploading of the code coverage reports to [Codecov](https://app.codecov.io/) is no longer supported in [codecov-action v4](https://github.com/codecov/codecov-action).

 To enable the GitHub Actions CI in the generated project to automatically upload test coverage reports, make sure to set the `CODECOV_TOKEN` environment variable in the GitHub repository settings.
 To do this, navigate to Settings > Secrets and variables > Actions > New repository secret.
+The token can be found under Setting > Global Upload Token